Gavin-Persad/predictions/plan.md

   about me
 - small page, add to side menu, that has information about me and the project, git hub links etc. Also add this to side bar menu.
 - edit lavery cup - add players list that checks off as players go out, like cups first columns
+- egg on your face, make a way of alerting those who scored less than a player who did not enter scores.

 23. Bugs